 Geriatric BMI Calculator

 This geriatric BMI calculator is a tool created for adults who are over 65 years of age.
 Based on your height and weight, it will calculate your BMI and determine if you are underweight, overweight, or a healthy weight.
-Read the article below to find out why is BMI not accurate for the elderly and what are the healthy ranges for BMI for seniors.
+Read the article below to find out why BMI is not accurate for the elderly and what are the healthy ranges for BMI for seniors.

 Are you under 65 years of age, meaning that the BMI calculator for the elderly is not suitable for you?
 Check our BMI calculators collection and find the one that is right for you: